Skip to content

 • Managed launches prepend a short Houmao-owned prompt header by default. houmao-mgr is the canonical direct Houmao interface named by that header, and the stored launch-profile policy plus launch-time flags determine whether the header is enabled for a given launch.
 See Managed Launch Prompt Header for what the header contains and the prompt composition order.

-project agents recipes notes:
+internals native-agent recipes notes:

 • recipes add requires --name, --role, --tool, accepts repeatable --skill, optional --auth, optional --setup (defaults to default), and optional --prompt-mode (unattended or as_is; defaults to unattended when omitted).